shwetankpal582/Applicant-Tracking-System/README.md

 Repository owner: `shwetankpal582` (GitHub)
 Phone No : +91 9451509640
 Gmail : shwetankpal582@gmail.com

-If you want me to expand this README with screenshots, automated tests, CI workflow, or a contributor code of conduct, tell me which you'd like and I will add it.

 ---
 Generated: README added by development assistant on behalf of repository maintainer.